adrianomatousek/webapp-treasure-hunt/CONTRIBUTING.md

 You can report bugs and feature requests to GitHub Issues.

 Please don't ask question in the issue tracker, instead ask them at one of our other community places:
-- Use the StackOverflow for general issues
+- Use StackOverflow for general issues
-- Use our Discord for specific questions
+- Use our community Discord for specific questions

 ## Pull Request Process